leon-ai/docs.getleon.ai/docs/packages-modules.md

 - `short`: the short language code.
 - `min_confidence`: the minimum confidence of the Leon's comprehension.
 If the confidence is smaller than the given one, Leon replies you he is not sure about what you said.
 - `fallbacks`: force the module selection.
 Use the `words` key to determine on which words you want Leon pick up a module.
-And use the `package` and `module` keys to define which module should be executed on the given words.
+And use the `package`, `module` and `action` keys to define which module action should be executed on the given words.

 #### Answers